JacoboT27/3D-End-Effector-Tracking/README.md

 ### Soft Actor-Critic

 The learner is SAC, an off-policy actor-critic algorithm.
 Off-policy means every transition is stored in a replay buffer and reused for many gradient updates, making it sample-efficient.
 I considered this the right choice because the simulator runs on CPU with 4 parallel environments.
-SAC also maximizes policy entropy alongside reward, keeping exploration alive and training stable.
+SAC also keeps exploration alive and training stable.

 ### Uncertainty model